-Students with intended education majors must meet specific requirements to be accepted into the teacher certification programs.
+Students with intended education majors must meet specific requirements to be accepted into the teacher licensure programs.
 Though your formal application is made during the Introduction to Teaching course (typically during sophomore year), you are encouraged to contact the School of Education during your first year to discuss requirements and receive initial advising.

 Acceptance into the early childhood, elementary, and secondary education majors is based on:

 - Formal application to the School of Education when enrolled in Introduction to Teaching (EDUC 2120)

 - Acceptance into an area of concentration or approved major

 - Positive recommendations from School of Education faculty

 - Approval by the Teacher Education Screening Committee

 - Passing scores on the Illinois State Board of Education Test of Academic Proficiency

 - Successful results of criminal background check

 Candidates are required to pass the Test of Academic Proficiency prior to acceptance into a teacher education program.
 The Content Area Test must be passed prior to the student teaching field experience.
 An Assessment of Professional Teaching (APT) test must be passed prior to receiving a teaching certificate.
 Review the testing requirements for Illinois Teacher Licensure.